 You will need to pay a minimum of 50% of the total estimated funeral cost within 48 hours of making the funeral arrangements.

-You can pay at the funeral home, at a bank or the post office, by cash, credit or debit card.
-For a Direct Cremation and Direct Burial you’ll need to pay in full within two working days from making the arrangement.
+You can pay at the funeral home, at a bank or the post office, by cash, Bankers draft, credit or debit card.
+For a direct cremation and direct burial you’ll need to pay in full within two working days from making the arrangement.
 Payment can be made by using a credit or a debit card.